History of South Australia: First agriculture: Sheep, wheat and wine

 The wine growing regions of McLaren Vale and the Barossa Valley were established in the 1840s.
 Port Pirie was founded in 1845.

 Copper was discovered near Kapunda in 1842.
 In 1845 even larger deposits of copper were discovered at Burra which brought wealth to the Adelaide shopkeepers who invested in the mine.
 John Ridley invented a reaping machine in 1843 which changed farming methods throughout South Australia and the nation at large.
 By 1843, 93 km2 of land was growing wheat (compared to 0.08 km2 in 1838).
-Toward the end of the century South Australia would become known as the "granary of Australia".
+Toward the end of the century South Australia became known as the "granary of Australia".

 Gold discoveries in Victoria in 1851 brought a severe labour shortage in Adelaide which was created by the exodus of workers leaving to seek their fortunes on the goldfields.
 However, this also created high demand for South Australian wheat.
 The situation improved when prospectors returned with their gold finds.

 During the 1850s over 5,400 hard working Germans settled in South Australia.
 Many started off the wine industry in the Barossa Valley and they opened the first Lutheran church in Hahndorf.

 South Australians were keen to establish trade links with Victoria and New South Wales, but overland transport was too slow.
 A £4,000 prize was offered in 1850 by the South Australian government for the first two people to navigate the River Murray in an iron steamboat as far as its junction with the Darling River.
 In 1853 William Randell of Mannum and Francis Cadell of Adelaide, unintentionally making the attempt at the same time, raced each other to Swan Hill with Cadell coming in first.